Mold rashes on skin

 The possibility of skin infection

 As mentioned, these rashes can be extremely itchy, and the urge to scratch can be hard to resist.
-However, scratching can break the skin open, which leaves the possibility of infection.
+However, scratching can break the skin open, which leaves the possibility of skin infection.
 If the affected area is warm to the touch, exhibits signs of bright redness or/and has a discharge, then it’s likely to be infected.
 The best thing to do in this scenario is to consult your doctor for advice.
 Another problem is the possibility of fungal infection and swollen lymph nodes.

 What are the treatment methods?